 Day 11: Another day of walking beside the Parang Chu, crossing it on several occasions and passing nomad camps.
 We camp beside the river at a widening of the valley.

 Day 12: Gaining height only gradually, we approach the base of the Parang La and our camp at Karsha Gompa.

 Day 13: Today, we make the tough trek to the top of the Parang La (5450m), crossing a remnant glacier on the way.
 Great views from the pass, back towards Ladakh and onwards into Spiti.
 After a steep descent, we reach our camp at Thaltak.

 Day 14: We continue our descent into the gorge of the Parilungbi River, before making a final climb up to the ridge where we reach the village of Kibber and our waiting transport.
 We say goodbye to our horsemen here and drive out to our final night's camp at Rangrik, visiting the Kyi monastery en-route.

 Day 15: We have a scenic drive, across the Kunzum La (where we leave Spiti and enter Lahoul).
 We encounter a much greener environment, as we descend from the Rohtang Pass and make our way to Manali.
 Overnight in a hotel.

 Day 16: A free day in Manali (also acts as a contingency day).
 We will have a morning visit to the ancient wooden Hadimba Temple, Manali's foremost place of pilgrimage.
 Afternoon at leisure.

 Day 17: Descending the Kulu Valley, we follow the Beas River and pass through the town of Mandi.
 We continue the drive to Chandigarh, reaching there in time for the evening express train to Delhi.
-Arriving in Delhi a little before 10.pm, we transfer to the group hotel..
+Arriving in Delhi a little before 10.pm, we transfer to our airport accessible hotel.